Founder and Chair

 FAVORITE TV SHOW I’m a huge fan of Rachel Maddow.

 FAVORITE PLACE TO VISIT Rural Georgia, especially driving on country roads

 Dázon Dixon Diallo is the president of SisterLove, the first women’s HIV and sexual and reproductive justice organization in the southeastern U.S., which she founded in 1989.
 A widely celebrated advocate, Diallo is also a member of In Our Own Voice: National Black Women’s Reproductive Justice Agenda, a cochair of the Act Now: End AIDS coalition, and a founding member of the SisterSong reproductive justice collective.
 She has served on the Office of AIDS Research Advisory Council for the National Institutes of Health and on the board of the National Women’s Health Network.
 Diallo has an honorary doctorate from Spelman College and was among 30 Atlantans featured on murals installed citywide ahead of the 2019 Super Bowl.

 Jeff Graham is the executive director of Georgia Equality, which works to advance fairness, safety, and opportunity for LGBTQ+ communities throughout Georgia.
-Graham began advocating on LGBTQ+ and AIDS issues as a college student in the mid-1980s, and has been involved in a wide variety of grassroots and legislative advocacy campaigns since.
-Over the past 25 years he’s served as either executive director or board member for a number of local and national organizations working on issues related to gay and transgender rights, access to healthcare, community empowerment, and HIV/AIDS.
+Graham began advocating on LGBTQ+ and AIDS issues as a college student in the mid-1980s and has been involved in a wide variety of grassroots and legislative advocacy campaigns since.
+For nearly 30 years, he’s served as either executive director or board member for a number of local and national organizations working on issues related to LGBTQ+ rights, access to healthcare, community empowerment, and HIV/AIDS.

 Feminist Women’s Health Center